 UniSuper is the complying super fund for the higher education and research sector and is now open to all Australians.
-We're one of Australia's largest industry super funds with over 450,000 members and over \$100 billion in funds under management.
+We're one of Australia's largest industry super funds with over 500,000 members and \$110 billion in funds under management.

 The day-to-day administration of UniSuper is managed by USM.
-The executive leadership team is committed to achieving its purpose: providing greater retirement outcomes to our members.
-The team operates in line with annual performance objectives and report to the USL Board.
+The executive leadership team is committed to achieving its purpose: to provide great retirement outcomes for our members.
+The team operates in line with annual performance objectives and reports to the USL Board.
 More information is outlined in our annual report and is available on our website.
-We have a national presence with more than 870 employees working in Melbourne, Sydney, Adelaide, Brisbane, Canberra, Hobart and Perth, either in one of the UniSuper offices or on-campus at one of our university-based employers.

-Our internal operations include operating superannuation products, administering all products internally, providing inbuilt benefits and offering external insurance to members, providing general and personal financial product advice to members and spouses via UniSuper Advice, managing a substantial proportion of UniSuper's investments internally, and selecting, monitoring, and allocating funds to our external investment managers.
+We have a national presence with more than 900 employees working in Melbourne, Sydney, Adelaide, Brisbane, Canberra, Hobart and Perth, either in one of the UniSuper offices or on-campus at one of our university-based employers.
+Our internal operations include operating superannuation products, administering all products internally, providing inbuilt benefits and offering external insurance to members, providing general and personal financial product advice to members and spouses via UniSuper Advice, managing more than 70% of UniSuper's investments internally, and selecting, monitoring, and allocating funds to our external investment managers.

-Further details about our internal operations (including our internally managed investments) can be found in the Appendix.
+Further details about our internal operations (including our internally managed investments) are explained in the Appendix.